 The Civic Trust Awards scheme raises awareness of the important role played by high quality architecture, landscape and urban design and enhancing the quality of the environment.
 The programme encourages higher standards across the UK and Internationally by rewarding outstanding projects in all fields of environmental design.

 The Civic Trust Awards relies on the hard work and support of hundreds of voluntary judges.
-All entries are judged and visited regardless of location, size or scale.
+All entries are judged (and visited where possible) regardless of location, size or scale.

-Each Assessments Visit can take up to one hour per scheme and in some areas due to the number of projects submitted, a number of visits can be completed by the assessment team in one day.
+Each assessment visit can take up to one hour per scheme and in some areas, due to the number of projects submitted, a number of visits can be completed by the assessment team in one day.

-Assessment Visits takes place between September and October.
+Assessment visits take place during September and October.

 The Assessment Team